ayushisingla/Metro-Fastline/README.md

 # Metro-Fastline
-This application is built using HTML5, CSS, Javascript and jQuery.
+This application is built using HTML5, CSS, Javascript, AngularJS and jQuery.
 It contains map magnifier to magnify all the routes more clearly.